kevanchristmas/kevanchristmas.gitHub.io/_posts/2024-11-11-1 AI and product.md

 **_Intro and Warning_:**

-The second item off the backlog (now so overloaded I should probably call it a hernia log).
+The second item off the backlog (now so overloaded I should probably call it a hernialog).
 Having already re-organised my under-stair cupboard full of [Product](https://kevanchristmas.github.io/2024/04/28/1-object-oriented-product/), I thought I should do the same with regards to AI and it's quite long

 (Epistemic status : I've done some courses and company training (my company works with multiple vendors including OpenAI - although I still tithe $20/month for a personal use of Skynet to feed it the products of my wetware).
 We recently built a [GenAI agent](https://www.capco.com/intelligence/capco-intelligence/accelerating-requirements-definition-with-genai) to _augment_ Business Analysts by producing requirements from any form of project documentation.
 We'll probably harvest their meatsacks subsequently... )